 Historic Preservation in Florida

-The Florida Department of State’s Division of Historical Resources (DHR) is responsible for preserving and promoting Florida’s historical, archaeological, and folk culture resources.
-The Division Director’s office oversees a grants-in-aid program to help preserve and maintain Florida’s historic buildings and archaeological sites; coordinates outreach programs such as the State Historic Markers program and the Florida Folklife program which identifies and promotes the state's traditional culture.
+The Florida Department of State’s Division of Historical Resources (DHR) is responsible for preserving and promoting Florida’s historical, and archaeological resources.
+The Division Director’s office oversees a grants-in-aid program to help preserve and maintain Florida’s historic buildings and archaeological sites; coordinates outreach programs such as the State Historic Markers program and the Florida Main Street program.
 DHR directs historic preservation efforts throughout the state in cooperation with state and federal agencies, local governments, private organizations, and individuals.
 The Division director serves as the State Historic Preservation Officer, acting as the liaison with the national historic preservation program conducted by the National Park Service.
-The Division is comprised of two Bureaus, archaeological research and historic preservation.
+The Division is comprised of three bureaus – Archaeological Research, Historic Preservation, and Historical Museums.

-To find out more about other Historic Preservation Month events and programs taking place throughout the state during May, visit our social media pages Florida Division of Historical Resources, Florida Main Street Program, Florida Folklife Program, and Florida Historic Golf Trail.
+To find out more about other events and programs taking place throughout the state during Historic Preservation Month, find us on Facebook Florida Division of Historical Resources, Florida Main Street Program, The Museum of Florida History, The Grove Museum, and Mission San Luis.